cfe-lab/MiCall/docs/steps.md

     contig that the reads were mapped to
   * refseq.nuc.pos - the 1-based index of the base in the coordinate reference
     for a single gene region on non-coding region, named in the region column
+  * genome.pos - the absolute 1-based index of a nucleotide, relative
+    to the beginning of the entire reference sequence.
+Unlike refseq.nuc.pos, this is not is specific to a single gene or non-coding region.
   * A,C,G,T - counts for the nucleotides at this position
   * N - count of reads with Phred quality score below the cutoff
   * del - count of reads with a deletion at this position